 The specific credentials (and associated privileges) issued by AWS to your Spark cluster are based on role profiles defined in your IdP by a Domino administrator.
 These profiles include identity attributes used by AWS to issue appropriate temporary credentials corresponding to a role profile.
 The temporary credentials are then automatically distributed to your on-demand Spark cluster.

-For more details on this credential propagation architecture, see the AWS Credential Propagation section in the Domino Administrator’s Guide.
+For more details on this credential propagation architecture, see AWS Credential Propagation.

 To take advantage of this feature, you can either configure your Spark context dynamically to work with profile role credentials in your code, or configure the desired profile in your project settings.
 Both methods are described below and you should select the option that best matches your use case.